rafaelpimenta53/study-case-20250521/README.md

 **Validations**:
 - Strict schema validation (fails on column additions/removals or type mismatches)
 - CDC logic ensures data consistency and lineage tracking
-- Early exit if no changes detected between bronze and silver
+- Early exit if no changes are detected between bronze and silver

 ### Gold Layer (Business Aggregations)